Subhash Kak

 Subhash Kak is an Indian-American computer scientist and historical revisionist.
-He is the Regents Professor of Computer Science Department at Oklahoma State University–Stillwater, an honorary visiting professor of engineering at Jawaharlal Nehru University, and a member of the Indian Prime Minister's Science, Technology and Innovation Advisory Council (PM-STIAC).
+He is the Regents Professor of the School of Electrical & Computer Engineering at Oklahoma State University–Stillwater, an honorary visiting professor of engineering at Jawaharlal Nehru University, and a member of the Indian Prime Minister's Science, Technology and Innovation Advisory Council (PM-STIAC).

 Kak has published on the history of science, the philosophy of science, ancient astronomy, and the history of mathematics.
 Kak has also published on archaeoastronomy, and advocated the idea of Indigenous Aryans.
 Many scholars have rejected his theories on these topics in entirety, and his writings have been heavily criticized.

-In 2019, the Government of India awarded him the Padma Shri, the fourth highest civilian award in India, for his contributions on the history of mathematics, science, ancient astronomy and philosophy of science.
+In 2019, the Government of India awarded him the Padma Shri, the fourth highest civilian award in India.

 Early life and education

 Kak was born to Ram Nath Kak, a government veterinary doctor and Sarojini Kak in Srinagar, India.
 His brother is the computer scientist Avinash Kak and his sister is the literary theorist Jaishree Odin.

 Kak received a Bachelor of Engineering degree from the Regional Engineering College, Srinagar (now the National Institute of Technology, Srinagar) and a Ph.D. from the Indian Institute of Technology Delhi in 1970.